Yakir-Ben-Hillel/Ivern-app/README.md

 <img src='./src/components/dashboard/dist/images/IMG_0003.jpg' alt='' width='500px'/>

 Ivern is a Personal Project built for your pocket.<br/>
- Explore new video games, Sell your old ones, And Swap you old games for some new ones your heart desires.
+Explore new video games, sell your old ones, And even swap them for some new ones your heart desires.

 Ivern has an extensive gaming library, that's updating each day to make sure it has the most up to date video games on it.